Patern14/Solar_System/README.md

 # Solar_System
-A simple model of our solar system made with CSS;
+A simple model of our solar system made with CSS and Javascript;

 https://patern14.github.io/Solar_System/